 What will happen:

-- You will be taken to the endoscopy room and moved onto a bed or table.
-You will be given medicine to help you relax.
-You will be asked to lie on your left side and raise one or both knees toward your chest.
+- You will be asked to lie on your left side and raise one or both knees toward your chest.
 Your healthcare provider will examine your anus and use a finger to check your rectum.
-He may feel for your prostate if you are a man.
+Your provider may feel for your prostate if you are a man.
 If your bowel is not empty, your healthcare provider may give you another enema.

 After your procedure: